mst-t/ng-universal-seed/README.md

 # A seed project of Angular Universal app

-A minimal Angular starter for Universal JavaScript using TypeScript, SASS and Webpack
+A minimal Angular starter for Universal JavaScript using TypeScript, SASS and Webpack.
+This project is based on [angular/universal-starter](https://github.com/angular/universal-starter).

 > If you're looking for the Angular Universal repo go to [**angular/universal**](https://github.com/angular/universal)